iefdev/imageOpt/ReadMe.md

 > A few scripts to help convert/optimize images.

-![''][license]
+![][license]

 This is a set of image optimizing tools/helpers.
 Nothing fancy or advanced, but just to make it easier to use.
 2 scripts are to create/convert files, and the other ones to optimize images.

 I used a GUI tool before, but decided to move over to using these scripts instead.
-Much easier and more convinient.
+Much easier and more convinient, and I can use the same set of scripts in both GNU/Linux and macOS.
 You can use them as they are, or perhaps together with other scripts - as helpers.

 ## Install